bilgrami/hijri-calendar/README.md

 Alternatively, you can run below Django custom command to update all dates with holidays.

-First connect with the running web container (see above), and then run the following
+First connect with the running web container (see above), and then run the following managment command inside Django shell

 ```sh
 cd /usr/local/project/hijri_calendar_project
 python manage.py populate_holidays